GazdovaJuliana/edge-on_galaxy_detection/README.md

 # edge-on_galaxy_detection
-Codes to bachelor theses for processing and analyzing galaxy data using deep learning
+Codes to bachelor thesis for processing and analyzing galaxy data using deep learning